 As you drag, a faint arrow extends from the navigator to indicate the direction.

-- Tilt the view by clicking the inner ring of the navigator and dragging forward and backward.
+- Tilt the view by clicking the inner ring of the navigator and dragging up and down.

-By default, you are not able to tilt the view to the underside of the surface.
-To enable underground navigation, see Navigation in 3D.
+By default, you cannot tilt the view to the underside of the surface; however, you can enable underground navigation.

 - Look around from a fixed position by clicking the inner sphere of the navigator and dragging in any direction.